chulinguy/gloria-assignments/Assignments/Game/README.md

 Making a web page where you can flip a coin and it comes up heads or tails .

 ## Getting Started
 Make sure you have a browser open.
 Optimal window hieght is 640px.
+Works for desktop and mobile (only andriods).

 ## How to Play the Game: